Types of Compensation Available for Employment Rights Violations

 When applicable, the amount of these damages is determined by a jury based upon the facts and circumstances of the case.
 Typically, the more egregious and outrageous the conduct, the more likely that damages will be higher.

-Punitive damages are often available in harassment, discrimination, and certain other types of cases.
+Punitive damages are often available in harassment, discrimination, and certain other types of cases when federal law has been violated.
 Punitive damages can be substantial, as their sole purpose is to punish the wrongdoers in a meaningful way.
 As a result, juries will often award larger punitive damages against bigger corporations than against smaller corporations.

 In general, punitive damages will usually only be awarded when the defendant’s conduct was outrageous.
 While no set standard exists in terms of exactly what conduct is considered outrageous, often in employment harassment and discrimination cases “outrageous” wrongful conduct can be found in instances in which the conduct was severe, pervasive, and ongoing, and in which management knew about such conduct and either permitted it to continue or did not take any action to stop the conduct.